 Now, on a more pleasant note, in case you were wondering about the photographer here:

 Jerry has spent more than 20 years as a professional photojournalist.
 He began his career as a staff photographer at newspapers in the American West at a time when papers still had darkrooms and photographers still processed their own film.
 In 1998, we moved to Cambodia where Jerry shot news, features and investigative stories for Agence France-Presse, The New York Times, The Cambodia Daily and other publications.
 We have since collaborated on numerous projects examining under-reported stories across Asia and beyond, with particular focus on food, environment, health and human rights.
 We have spent several years documenting the widespread effects of unexploded ordnance (UXO) in Laos for our book, Eternal Harvest: The Legacy of American Bombs in Laos (ThingsAsian Press, December 2013).

-Jerry holds a degree in journalism from The University of Montana.
-His work has won awards from many journalism and arts organizations, including the Fund for Investigative Journalism, Center—Review Santa Fe, and the National Press Photographers Association.
+Jerry holds a degree in journalism from the University of Montana.
+His work has won awards from many journalism and arts organizations, including the Society of Environmental Journalists, Fund for Investigative Journalism, Center—Review Santa Fe, and the National Press Photographers Association.
 Jerry’s images appear in publications including The New York Times, International Herald Tribune, The Wall Street Journal, Geo, Der Spiegel, Sierra, Archaeology and many others.
-His work has been exhibited at the Foreign Correspondents Club of Cambodia and the Tokyo Metropolitan Museum of Photography, and several of his photos are part of the permanent collection at the Kiyosato Museum of Photographic Arts in Japan.
+His work has been exhibited at the FCC Cambodia, The American Center in Yangon, the Tokyo Metropolitan Museum of Photography, and many other places.
+Several of his images are part of the permanent collection at the Kiyosato Museum of Photographic Arts in Japan.

 When not working abroad, he crashes bikes in New Mexico.